 On September 11, 2001, our lives changed forever.
 I was a young college student at the time and I could remember the day as if it was yesterday.
 The horrific images broadcasted on television are indelibly seared in my mind, transporting me back to that moment when I was absorbing the unfolding tragedy.
-As we now pull further away from that horrific day, it becomes increasingly vital to preserve its memory.
-In the Fall of 2020, amidst the ongoing global pandemic, I took a solo trip to Pittsburgh, PA.
-I wanted to take a road trip to the Football Hall of Fame in Ohio and visit the history museums, and experience the city.
-But one day, I took a 90 minute trip through the rolling hills of Southwest Pennsylvania to this idyllic, charming small town that gained worldwide recognition thanks to a handful of brave souls who sacrificed their lives to prevent their flight from becoming another weapon of destruction.
-The Flight 93 National Memorial in Shanksville, PA stands as a dignified and respectful tribute, honoring the bravery of the flight that fought back.
+As each day passes, and each year comes off the calendar, we pull further away from that horrific day, and it becomes increasingly vital to preserve its memory.
+One of the events on that horrific day was a flight that started from Newark International Airport, was headed to San Francisco and hijacked in flight to become a weapon of destruction used that day.
+However, a group of brave passengers took extraordinary measures, sacrificing their lives to prevent further catastrophe, leading to United Airlines Flight 93 crashing into a field in the peaceful hills of Southwest Pennsylvania.
+This quiet town of Shanksville would later gain international recognition.
+The actions of those brave souls have been immortalized into the Flight 93 National Memorial in Shanksville, PA, which stands as a dignified and respectful tribute, honoring the bravery of the flight that fought back.

 My day driving to Shanksville, PA took place on a pleasant, sunny day in mid-October.
 Nearly two decades had passed since September 11th, and while I had visited the 9/11 Museum in New York City, I had yet to see the Pentagon site or this location.
 The drive was stunning, showcasing vibrant autumn colors in the trees.
 As I traveled, I was reminded of the beauty of rural America, characterized by its farms and gentle hills.
 Upon arriving at the site in the early afternoon, I made my way toward the museum.
 The profound silence that enveloped the area upon my arrival left a lasting impression on me.

-The video above features a park ranger discussing the events of that day while linking them to elements of the interior museum.
-During my visit in the Fall of 2020, which coincided with the Covid pandemic, there were capacity limits enforced for entering the museum, necessitating a wait outside as the line progressed.
+The video below features a park ranger discussing the events of that day while linking them to elements of the interior museum as we were waiting to enter.
+My visit coincided with the peak of the Covid-19 pandemic, and there were capacity limits enforced for entering the museum, necessitating a wait outside as the line progressed.
 Fortunately, the line moved swiftly, allowing us to enjoy the advantage of entering a less crowded space.
-Recently, VeryTastyWorld shared an updated post about visiting Machu Picchu, noting that the site now limits daily visitors to 4,500, a measure that continues in the post-Covid era.
-This prompts reflection on that period and the persistence of certain restrictions.

 As you navigate the Visitor Center Complex, you will encounter a diverse array of exhibits featuring quotes, photographs, artifacts, and videos.
 This collection serves as a poignant reminder of the events of that day, while also providing a more profound exploration through the perspective of Flight 93.
 Additionally, there are interactive elements to engage visitors.
 However, this is just one aspect of the entire site.